Skip to main content

 }

-The takeaway here is that no matter how many times we invoke POST it will always create a new house at a different location - that is - it will always generate a different (unique) system ID.
+The key point: no matter how many times you call POST, it always creates a new house at a different location with a unique system ID.

 PUT